Summer in Alaska is unlike anywhere else in the world.

 It’s also smart to bring light layers that don’t take up much packing real estate.

-Base layers are really only needed in the shoulder season – April-May and late August-October.
+Base layers are really only needed in the shoulder season – April to May and late August to October.

 A good long sleeve base layer can be worn by itself or easily layered under your other clothes.
 This should be a staple in your packing list.
 These are typically very thin but also can keep you quite warm as well.
 I’ve tested a few and found that brands with Merino wool or moisture-wicking technology perform best.